kbridson/rails-demos-and-deets-2021-test/demo-01-dev-env-setup.md

 1. Install a Bash shell with SSH client (if you don't already have it).

-   - Windows users: download and install the _Git for the Windows_ platform (<http://git-scm.com/download/win>), which comes with a Bash shell and SSH client. **Important!** During installation, you must check the "Enable symbolic links" checkbox.
+   - Windows users: download and install _Git for Windows_ (<http://git-scm.com/download/win>), which comes with a Bash shell and SSH client. **Important!** During installation, you must check the "Enable symbolic links" checkbox.
+If you accidentally failed to do so, you must uninstall and then reinstall Git for Windows, this time checking the box.

    - MacOS users: you have this software by default (see the _Terminal_ app).